 The ketogenic or "keto" diet is a low-carbohydrate, fat-rich eating program that's been used for centuries to treat certain health conditions.
 In the 19th century, the ketogenic diet has been commonly utilized to help control diabetes.
 In 1920 it was introduced as an effective treatment for epilepsy in children in whom medication was ineffective.
 The ketogenic diet has also been tested and used in carefully tracked settings for diabetes, polycystic ovary syndrome, cancer care, weight loss, and Alzheimer's disease.

-But this diet is gaining significant attention as a possible weight-loss strategy as a result of low-carb diet fad.
+But this diet is gaining significant attention as a possible weight-loss strategy as a result of not just a low-carb diet fad, but increasing research.
 There are other low-carb diets such as the Atkins, Paleo, South Beach, and Dukan diets are high in protein but moderate in fat.
 By comparison, the ketogenic diet is distinctive because of its exceptionally high-fat content, typically 75%.
-The remainder is broken down to about 20 per cent protein and 5 per cent carbs.
+The remainder is broken down to about 20 percent protein and 5 percent carbs.